European Traveler

 Upper Middle Rhine Valley – natural beauty, wine, and endless castles.

-(The Dresden Elbe Valley was deleted from the list in 2009 due to a road bridge being built across the Elbe River.)
+(The Dresden Elbe Valley was delisted in 2009 due to a road bridge being built across the Elbe River.)

 Town Hall (Rathaus) and Roland of Bremen – the market square of an important Hanseatic League city.